TripEcoSys/TripPay-TCH-Multisig-Wallet/README.md

-# simple-multisig
+# Multisig Wallet for TripPay(TCH)
-Simple multisig for Ethereum using detached signatures
+Proposed Multisig for TripPay(TCH) using detached signatures

 This is an Ethereum multisig contract designed to be as simple as possible.
 It is described further in this [medium post](https://medium.com/@ChrisLundkvist/exploring-simpler-ethereum-multisig-contracts-b71020c19037).